COSHH Air Monitoring

 - Welding Fumes

 Research suggests that almost a quarter of workers in the UK are exposed to harmful substances whilst at work.
-The exposure to these hazardous substances can occur in a wide range of work environments.
+Exposure to these hazardous substances can occur in a wide range of work environments.

 Industries included (But not limited to):